-- 62.1 Each notice of meeting must indicate whether the relevant Council meeting is to be conducted: - 62.1.1 wholly in person; - 62.1.2 wholly by electronic means; or - 62.1.3 partially in person and partially by electronic means. - The indication in the notice of meeting must be consistent with any Resolution of Council that has expressed a preference for, or otherwise specified, when Council meetings are to be conducted: - 62.2.1 wholly in person; - 62.2.2 wholly by electronic means; or - 62.2.3 partially in person and partially by electronic means. - If a Council meeting is to be conducted wholly in person a Councillor may nonetheless request to attend by electronic means. - Any request made under sub-Rule 62.3 must: - 62.4.1 be in writing to the Chief Executive Officer no later than 24 hours prior to the commencement of the relevant Council meeting; and - 62.4.2 specify the reasons why the Councillor is unable or does not wish to attend the Council meeting in person. - The Chief Executive Officer must ensure that any request received in accordance with sub-Rule 62.4 and any other request received from a Councillor to attend by electronic means is made known at the commencement of the relevant Council meeting. - 62.6 Council may approve and must not unreasonably refuse any request.
+- 62.1 Each notice of meeting must indicate whether the relevant Council meeting is to be conducted: - 62.1.1 wholly in person; - 62.1.2 wholly by electronic means; or - 62.1.3 partially in person and partially by electronic means. - The indication in the notice of meeting must be consistent with any Resolution of Council that has expressed a preference for, or otherwise specified, when Council meetings are to be conducted: - 62.2.1 wholly in person; - 62.2.2 wholly by electronic means; or - 62.2.3 partially in person and partially by electronic means. - 62.3 If a Council meeting is to be conducted wholly in person a Councillor may nonetheless request to attend by electronic means. - 62.4 Any request made under sub-Rule 62.3 must: - be in writing to the Chief Executive Officer no later than 24 hours prior to the commencement of the relevant Council meeting; and - 62.4.2 specify the reasons why the Councillor is unable or does not wish to attend the Council meeting in person. - The Chief Executive Officer must ensure that any request received in accordance with sub-Rule 62.4 and any other request received from a Councillor to attend by electronic means is made known at the commencement of the relevant Council meeting. - 62.6 Council may approve and must not unreasonably refuse any request. - A Councillor who is attending a Council meeting by electronic means is responsible for ensuring that they are able to access such equipment and are in such an environment that facilitates participation in the Council meeting.